mohamedaliazouzi/DjangoCoffee/README.md

 4. **Be Respectful**: Remember to be respectful and courteous to others in your interactions.
 We're all here to collaborate and help each other.

-### Please use English while commenting or subimitting an issue this to make sure everyone get advantage
+### Please use English while commenting or subimitting an issue to make sure everyone gain knowledge .

-6. ## License
+## License

 This repository is licensed under the [MIT License](LICENSE).